themaltsev/tpl_webpack/README.md

 Used babel sass postcss autoprefixer!

-for start You need run  npm i, next npm run d - for mode development
+For start You need run - npm i

+Next "npm run d" - for mode development

-npm run b - for mode prodaction and build project"
+"npm run b" - for mode prodaction and build project"